antoniojbt/project_quickstart/README.rst

 Testing
 =======

-- See tox, travis and py.test for a proper setup of py virtualenv, CI and unit testing respectively.
+- See tox, GitHub Actions and py.test for a proper setup of py virtualenv, CI and unit testing respectively.
-- Check travis setup, add pep8 and flake8 to improve your code.
+- Check GitHub Actions setup, add pep8 and flake8 to improve your code.
 - See CGAT docs for an explanation `on testing`_.

 .. _`on testing`: https://www.cgat.org/downloads/public/cgat/documentation/testing.html#testing